The Charter Club of Marco Beach is on Marco Island, Florida.

 All fished out and even truly tired from reeling and fighting the fish, we headed back to shore.
 The crew cleaned the fish, and we had more than we could keep or deal with.
 But local restaurants will cook your cleaned fish for you, and we could send some back with my friends and they could have a feast with friends.
 I think we came back with over 100 pounds of fresh fish fillets, which is insane.
 Do not expect that on your trip.
 Many people also might have had one of our fish mounted.
 It was a beauty but my friends were not interested, and I had nowhere to put it.
 Also, I was not the one to reel it in, so since it was not my catch I was not going to trophy mount it.
 I would have paid to have that done had it been mine, though.

 It is hard to stay at a beachfront resort and not just take a solid day and just relax.
 Unwind and enjoy what nature has to offer.
 The beach here is wide.
 You also have a nice break between the beach and the pool area with local plant life.
 It likely stabilizes the sand in the entire area.

 Unless there is a storm close to the area, the gulf feels calmer than the ocean on the east side of Florida.
 The wind will still gather some large waves here, but they seem to always be calmer on the scale than the waves that have journeyed a long distance over the sea.
 The gulf water also seems warmer most of the year.

 Local water temps on Marco Island

-The sun is strong in south Florida so you dry off fast, and warm back up quickly from any swim in the gulf.
+The sun is strong in south Florida so you dry off fast, and warm back up quickly from any swim in the Gulf.
 I played in the water for a few hours today, taking it easy from the hours of reeling in and fighting fish yesterday.
-No heavy swimming, just walking in, and then a light swim out beyond the breakers.
+No heavy swimming, just walking in, and then a light swims out beyond the breakers.

 This resort was a great location on the gulf and the sunsets here are legendary for a reason.
 If you want a vacation like this for yourself, just make sure you book through TZort to save the most possible.